 In October of 1923, Mary Keyes applied for permission to construct a garage at the rear of the house.
 Her application was denied by the Boston Street Commission.

 The Keyes continued to live at 324 Commonwealth until about 1927.

-The house was not listed in the 1934 -1937 Blue Books, and was shown as vacant in the 1934-1936 City Directories.
+The house was not listed in the 1934 -1937 Blue Books, nor in the 1934-1936 Lists of Residents, and was shown as vacant in the 1934-1936 City Directories.

 In October of 1935, Parker & Phillips, real estate dealers in Brookline, applied for (and subsequently received) permission to remodel the interior of 324 Commonwealth and convert it from a club into nine apartments.
 The remodeling was designed by architect Saul E. Moffie.
 Plans for the remodeling — including elevations and floor plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-131).

 By 1937, 324 Commonwealth was occupied by the Boston Speech School for Crippled Children and the Copley School of Expression, operated by Mrs. Emma Louise (Grinnell) Tunnicliff, the former wife of Dr. Edmund Harrison Tunnicliff, Jr. She also lived at 324 Commonwealth.
 The schools previously had been located (and she had lived) at 408 Beacon.